LogoLogo

 • Introduce Yourself on the communication channels.

-• Attend weekly CHAOSS meetings and jump into discussions (connection details).
+• Attend weekly CHAOSS meetings and jump into discussions ().

 • Install your development environment in your local machine and gets familiarize with the codebase.